bouquetrender/word-roulette/README.md

 # Word Roulette

-A self-use webpage for randomly testing vocabulary, sourced from New Concept English.
+A self-use webpage for randomly testing vocabulary.